signalfx/signalfx-dotnet-tracing/docs/azure.md

 2. Navigate to `Development Tools` > `Extensions`.
 3. Find and install the `SignalFx .NET Tracing` extension.
 4. Navigate to `Settings` > `Configuration`.
-5. Add `New application setting`s to configur the receiver:
+5. Add `New application setting`s to configure the receiver:

     ```
     Name: SIGNALFX_ACCESS_TOKEN